SystemsApproach/private5g/software/gitops.rst

 to no longer include applications you do not want Fleet to automatically instantiate.
 This mimics how an operator would change a deployment by checking in *Configuration-as-Code*, a practice that proves useful when supporting live 5G workloads.
+Until you get to that stage, however, it is probably easiest to continue working with the Makefile targets distributed with Aether OnRamp (which is what we assume in the next stage).

 ..
   Note: The set of bundles included in the *aether-apps* repo is not